felix-lambert/markdown-cv/index.md

 ## Currently

 Developping EmptyMyFridge: the app for everyone who believes that accessing the perfect recipes based on your food items is difficult.
+And starting to work for DisMoi (https://www.dismoi.io/)

 ### Specialized in